Super simple plastic alternatives for kids that will help them become zero-waste warriors!

 Reusable water bottles are a lot cooler now-a-days than they were when we were kids.
 They are also much better at keeping your water colder for longer periods of time.
 And since many schools actually require that kids bring a reusable water bottle to school, insulation is a very important feature.
 Your child will love that many reusable bottles represent their style—from their favorite colors to their favorite video game.

-Switch To Biodegradable Dinnerware
+5. Switch To Biodegradable Dinnerware

-Switch To Zero-Waste SNACK Containers
+6. Switch To Plastic-Free Snack Containers

-Switch To Wooden Toys
+7. Switch To Wooden Toys

-Switch To Eco-Friendly Art Supplies
+8. Switch To Eco-Friendly Art Supplies

 The one thing about arts and crafts is that it’s a great way for kids to get creative and really expand their imaginations and fine motor skills.
 Unfortunately, partaking in arts and crafts activities also produces a lot of trash.
 It’s a love-hate relationship.
 And not a lot of crayons and other accessories are recyclable.